bogwonch/PhD-Application/Research-Proposal.md

 Looking at steganographic architectures fits well with the cryptography group's interests.
 The implementation of a secure systems on top of small computer architectures is of particular interest.
 The verification that such a steganographic does provide information security adds further value.

+# Am I the person for the job

+For my Masters' degree thesis I have looked at the possibility of finding platform independant snippets of bytecode for various computer architectures.